I tried the 7 best Shopify live chat apps in 2026

 Shopify Inbox is Shopify's own live chat tool, and its biggest selling point is that it's 100% free.
 It’s already part of the Shopify ecosystem you use every day, and turning it on is as easy as flipping a switch.

 It handles the basics well: you can chat with customers, see their cart, send product links, and create discount codes on the fly.
 It even has some light automation with suggested replies and instant answers for basic questions.
-It's a fantastic place to start, but if your business is growing, you'll probably hit its limits and need more powerful automation and reporting features pretty soon.
+It's a fantastic place to start, and as your business grows, you can eventually pair it with more advanced automation or reporting tools.

 • Pros: